Lisa Fors Källström and James Fancourt round up some the best Nordic-themed shops and cafes in Berlin…

 This shop (and nearby showroom) located in Prenzlauer Berg is as beautifully designed as the objects it contains – which comes as no surprise once you have met Sten, a man who once studied furniture and design and clearly knows his stuff.
 Located on the handsome, cobbled Rykestrasse, the shop – as the name suggests – sells various things sourced from Scandinavian countries, ranging from Fjällräven backpacks to handmade wooden toys.

-As well as the main shop – which has been around for seven years no – there is a newer (one-year old) showroom located nearby on Marienburgerstr, which is purely for displaying Scandinavian furniture.
+As well as the main shop, there is a newer showroom located nearby on Marienburgerstr, which is purely for displaying Scandinavian furniture.
 Not only is the furniture itself beautiful but Sten speaks of it all with such an intoxicating passion that you can’t help but gain a strong sense of appreciation for the work that goes into creating each piece.

-Oslo Kaffebar and Kaschk are two Norwegian-style places located in Mitte, owned and run by the same people.
-Oslo Kaffebar (situated near Nordbahnhof) offers great coffee in a beautiful setting, with an interior blending a clean, modern style with lots of natural wood to give that Scandinavian feel.
+Oslo Kaffebar is a Norwegian-style coffee shop located in Mitte, owned and run by Kristian Moldskred from Norway and Steve Morris from Scotland.
+Oslo Kaffebar (situated near Nordbahnhof) offers great specialty coffee and home made cookies and cakes in a beautiful setting, with an interior blending a clean, modern style with lots of natural wood to give that Scandinavian feel.
 It also has the bonus of a small vinyl shop in the back of the café.

 Swedish people love sweet things.
 They have a special day to eat waffles – Våffeldagen; they have a day for eating Semlor (a kind of cardamom bun filled with whipped cream and almond paste) – Semmeldagen; and they have a day for eating cinnamon buns – Kanelbullens dag.
 At Easter, rather than getting a chocolate egg like you might in the UK, you get a massive cardboard egg stuffed to the brim with candy.
 In fact, they even dedicate every Saturday of the week to it: Lördagsgodis (literally: Saturday candy) is one of the highlights of the week for almost every Swedish kid.